tsecher/bim-gdpr/README.md

 Easy-GDPR is a javascript tool allowing users to manage their personal data services according to the General Data Protection Regulation (GDPR).
 Easy-GDPR is highly customizable and allows you to integrate it easily in your website.

+## Documentation

+You can find documentation on [https://easy-gdpr.readthedocs.io/](https://easy-gdpr.readthedocs.io/)

 ## Installation